Pests and Problems

 Violets are not especially susceptible to insects, etc. There are a few, however, that growers eventually encounter.
 Most pests are brought into a collection on a new plant.
 For this reason it is wise to isolate new additions to your otherwise clean collection until you are sure it has no hitchhikers.
 Prevention is easier than cure.

 To really clean the foliage on a violet gently spray the leaves with a mixture of 1/2 teaspoon of white vinegar and 5 drops any brand hand wash dish detergent in 1 cup very warm water.
-Pat dry with a folded paper towel or use a grooming brush.
+Pat dry.
+This really shines the foliage.

 Go to the Home Page